It’s no secret that Redruth is a gorgeous town.

 It also has a train station which is really convenient to get around the rest of Cornwall.

-Check out our houses for sale in Redruth
+Check out our properties for sale in Redruth

 If you’re considering moving to West Cornwall, Redruth and Camborne are good options to consider due to their low house prices compared to other areas in West Cornwall.

-One of the cheapest places to live in Cornwall is Redruth, with an average house costing £158,000 (fact check).
+One of the cheapest places to live in Cornwall is Redruth, with an average house costing £158,000.

 A lot of new businesses are moving into this growing town making it a good time to invest or make the town your new home.